 A general partner of a partnership having a statement on file may file a statement of withdrawal, publish and file an affidavit of publication.
-(Publication is not required if dissolution of the partnership has been published pursuant to the Corporations Code.)
+(Publication is not required if the dissolution of the partnership has been published pursuant to the Corporations Code.)
 Forms for this purpose are available in the County Clerk's Office.
 The Statement of Withdrawal form may be downloaded by clicking here.
 To view the fees associated with filing a Withdrawal of a General Partner, please click here to view our Fee Schedule.

 Trustees, Guardians, Administrators, Assignees, and Purchasers

-Whenever failure to comply with this law would preclude taking legal action to recover monies due, a trustee in bankruptcy, an administrator of the estate or an assignee or purchaser of the business may file the fictitious name statement.
+Whenever failure to comply with this law would preclude taking legal action to recover monies due, a trustee in bankruptcy, an administrator of the estate, or an assignee or purchaser of the business may file the fictitious name statement.

 The statement must be filed not later than 40 days from the time business commences to be transacted.

 The fictitious business name statement shall be filed with the County Clerk of the County in which the registrant has his/her principal place of business.
 If he/she has no place of business in California, it shall be filed with the County Clerk of Sacramento County.

 Within thirty days after the statement is filed, the registrant shall publish it in a newspaper of general circulation in the county in which the principal place of business is located.
 "The newspaper selected for the publication of the statement should be one that circulates in the area where the business is to be conducted."
 (Section 17917b, Business & Professions Code.)

 To save you a trip to the County Clerk's office, many newspapers in Riverside County will file your fictitious statement for you.
 Call your nearest adjudicated newspaper to find out if they offer this service.
 A listing of adjudicated newspapers serving Riverside County, including contact information, may be downloaded here.